Find out about taxable expenses and benefits when they are paid to employees because of coronavirus and how to report them to HMRC.

 Paying or refunding transport costs

-If you pay or refund your employee the cost of transport from work to home, this is considered to be a benefit.
-This is because journeys between an employee’s workplace and home are private journeys.
+If you provide transport to your employee for travel between their workplace and home because of coronavirus, this is considered to be a benefit in kind - journeys between an employee’s workplace and home are private journeys.

 In some circumstances there is an exemption from paying tax on this benefit.
 For this to happen, all of the following 4 conditions must be met: